 The Interventional and Advanced Diagnostic Pulmonology Fellowship faculty consider it their responsibility to ensure graduates are highly competitive for academic employment and view demonstrated academic accomplishments as a key indicator.

-Mayo Clinic also has a very generous travel policy for fellows to present their research and it is expected that fellows will travel to and present at least one national or international meeting during their fellowship year.
+Mayo Clinic has a very generous travel policy for fellows to present their research, and it is expected that fellows will travel to and present at one or more national or international conferences during their fellowship year.
 Opportunities also exist to earn credits toward a master's degree in clinical research via the Mayo Graduate School during the fellowship year.

 Teaching opportunities

-The fellows' teaching ability will be closely scrutinized by faculty and feedback freely provided.
+The quality of bedside/intra-procedural teaching will be assessed by the supervising consultant with timely feedback provided.
 Fellow presentations to the Division of Pulmonary and Critical Care will be assessed by members of the division's education committee with written evaluations provided.
 These evaluations will be reviewed by the program director and remain as part of the fellow's official record.

 Career development

 It is our goal to assist and prepare each fellow to be highly competitive for positions of their choice upon graduation.
-Since the fellowship began in 2013, there have been four graduates, with a fifth scheduled to graduate in June 2018.
-All five fellows have successfully earned positions in highly acclaimed academic health centers and are functioning or will function as interventional pulmonologists at each of these centers.
+Since the fellowship began in 2013, all of our fellows are practicing as interventional pulmonologists at multiple outstanding academic centers.

 Evaluation

-To ensure proficiency is gained and corresponding technical skills are developed, performance is monitored throughout the Interventional and Advanced Diagnostic Pulmonology Fellowship.
+To ensure proficiency is gained and corresponding technical skills are developed, performance is monitored throughout the Interventional Pulmonology Fellowship.
 A procedure log is required to be kept up to date and must include data pertaining to diagnostic yield and complications.

 Fellows are formally evaluated by their supervising faculty member after each clinical rotation and then evaluations are reviewed with the program director.
 Fellows also have opportunities to regularly evaluate the faculty to confirm that educational needs are met.